mdydog/Time-Control/readme.md

     php artisan fake:data

-Note: Every fake data execution will generate a supervisor with 8-22 employee with 1 year history records from 01/01/2019 to 04/10/2019

 To regenerate database (drop everything and make every table and the master account again)

     php artisan migrate:rollback